scholarslab/CodeLab/Week13/lesson.md

 pipenv install beautifulsoup4
 ```

-We can make sure this was done correctly by importing the library into a Python file in our virtual environment and printing its version number (remember to activate the appropriate pipenv shell if you haven't yet).
+We can make sure this was done correctly by importing the library into a Python file in our virtual environment and printing its version number (remember to activate the appropriate pipenv shell with `pipenv shell` if you haven't yet).

 ```python
 import bs4